ADHplants/ADHplants.github.io/_pages/about.md

   - /about.html
 ---

+About
 ======
 Hi!
 I'm Aidan, a PhD Student at the University of Minnesota, Twin Cities.
 I am advised by Dr. David Moeller and broadly interested in the evolutionary ecology of plants, especially _Clarkia_ and ferns.
-You can find our lab website [here] (https://moellerlab.wordpress.com/)
+You can find our lab website [here](https://moellerlab.wordpress.com/).

 My work and research
 ======